Today is National Lollipop Day. It should come as no surprise that my favorite lollipop when I was growing up was a Chocolate Tootsie Roll Pop.

 History of the Tootsie Roll Pop: Tootsie Roll Pops were invented in 1930 by Brandon Perry, an employee of The Sweets Company of America or in another history, by an employee named Luke Weisgram who was experimenting with new products, or in another story an employee named Tom Medric.
 Doesn't matter!
 The Chocolate Tootsie Roll Pop was made from putting company's famous Tootsie Rolls into hard candy, and it quickly became one of the best selling lollipops in the world.

 For people with more time on their hands than they should have: A student study at the University of Cambridge concluded that it takes 3481 licks to get to the center of a Tootsie Pop.
 Another study by Purdue University concluded that it takes an average of 364 licks to get to the center of a Tootsie Pop using a "licking machine", while it takes an average of 252 licks when tried by 20 volunteers.
 Yet another study by the University of Michigan concluded that it takes 411 licks to get to the center of a Tootsie Pop.
-A study by junior high students in Swarthmore School concluded that it takes 144 licks to get to the center of a Tootsie Pop.
-As I mentioned before, I chomp near the end, so I would certainly alter the statistics.
+A study by junior high students at Swarthmore School concluded that it takes 144 licks to get to the center of a Tootsie Pop.
+As I mentioned before, I chomp near the end, so I would certainly skew the statistics.

 For those who love a mystery, read the history of Leo Hirschfeld: Tootsie Roll Tragedy - and the murky Tootsie Roll history HERE.

 And, for those of you who prefer their Tootsie Pops in a Glass, here's a cocktail recipe to celebrate the day.

 You'll be amazed at how much this tastes like a tootsie roll!

 In a highball glass, add Kahlua, then root beer.
 Stir.
 Then let chocolate syrup drop.
 Add tootsie pop (unwrapped) to garnish.